Shepherd Skanes

-Shepherd Skanes is an American football coach.
-Skanes served as head coach at Concordia–Selma from 2005 to 2012 where he compiled an overall record of 33–40.
-He presently serves as the defensive line coach for Morehouse.
+Shepherd Skanes is an American college football coach.
+He is the head football coach for Fairfield College Preparatory School, a position he has held since 2022.
+Skanes was the head coach at Concordia–Selma from 2005 to 2012 where he compiled an overall record of 33–40.
+He previously coached for Morehouse, Lane, and Miles.

 Coaching career

 Skanes served as the first head football coach for the Concordia Hornets located in Selma, Alabama (sometimes called "Concordia–Alabama") and held that position from when the program began in 2005 through the third game of their 2012 season.
 His coaching record at Concordia was 33 wins and 40 losses.
 As coach, Skanes gained respect of other regional coaches for his ability to work and build a program with comparatively less resources than his peers.